rybak/atlassian-tweaks/README.md

 2. Click on the link for the user script or user style in the sections above.
    The corresponding browser extension will automatically recognize the filename extension in the link and prompt you for its installation.
-3. Change the URL in the "match" settings to the URL of the Bitbucket, JIRA, or Confluence server that you use.
-Tampermonkey specific instructions:
+3. All scripts and styles use https://example.com by default.
+You have to manually change the URL in the "match" settings to the hostname of the Bitbucket, JIRA, or Confluence server that you use.
+This is due to restrictions on how browser extensions can match against URLs.
+   See documentation of [Firefox][firefox-patterns] and [Google Chrome][chrome-patterns] for details.

+   Tampermonkey instructions:

    1. Go to Dashboard in the extension menu
    2. Click "Edit" button in the line of the script that you've just installed